 Laura Thi Germine (she/her), PhD, Principal Investigator

-Laura Germine is Assistant Professor of Psychiatry at Harvard Medical School and Director of the Laboratory for Brain and Cognitive Health Technology at McLean Hospital, Technical Director of the Institute for Technology in Psychiatry.
-She earned a B.A. in Neurobiology from UC Berkeley in 2004, a Ph.D. in Experimental Psychopathology from Harvard University in 2012, and completed a postdoctoral fellowship in Psychiatric Genetics at Massachusetts General Hospital and Harvard Medical School.
+Laura Germine is Assistant Professor of Psychiatry at Harvard Medical School and Director of the Laboratory for Brain and Cognitive Health Technology at McLean Hospital.
+She is also Technical Director of the McLean Institute for Technology in Psychiatry.
+She earned a B.A. in Molecular and Cell Biology from UC Berkeley in 2004, a Ph.D. in Experimental Psychopathology from Harvard University in 2012, and completed a postdoctoral fellowship in Psychiatric Genetics at Massachusetts General Hospital and Harvard Medical School.
 Dr. Germine’s research is oriented around understanding cognitive functioning in health and disease, as well as building technology for studying cognition and behavior using the web and mobile devices.
 She created one of the first online neuropsychological laboratories in 2005, which later became TestMyBrain.org.
 Through TestMyBrain.org, her lab has collected data from 2.8 million participants around the globe.
 In April 2020, Dr. Germine’s group also released the TMB Digital Neuropsychology Toolkit as a resource for researchers and clinicians during Covid, with over 1200 registered users.
 In addition to her role as lab director, Dr. Germine is also President of the Many Brains Project, a nonprofit 501c3 that supports digital cognitive assessment.

 Paolo Martini (he/him), PhD, Research Engineer

-Paolo Martini is a visual psychophysicist and software engineer who serves as a consulting scientist and developer for TestMyBrain.org.
+Paolo Martini is a visual psychophysicist and software engineer who serves as a staff scientist and developer for TestMyBrain.org.
 He is interested in the measurement of human cognition and behavior using the web and mobile devices.
 He has a PhD from Harvard University.